White-Whale-Defi-Platform/docs/docs/Smart-Contracts/Community-Fund.md

 ### `Deposit`

 Deposit enables the deposit of UST or depending on the amount of interest in the fund may perform a purchase of WHALE tokens.
-The deposit function first performs two checks, that only 1 type of token is being sent in and that that token is UST.
+The deposit function first performs two checks, that only 1 type of token is being sent in and that the token is UST.

 Every time a deposit is triggered, a check is performed on the amount of aUST in the vault which represents the amount of UST deposited into Anchor.
 If the `anchor deposit value < total UST deposited + threshold` then the funds will be deposited into Anchor.
-Alternatively if the threshold is exceeded, instead, the interest is calculated and is then spent.
+Else, if the threshold is exceeded, instead, the interest is calculated and is then spent.
 First a withdrawal is performed for an amount which represents the excess interest in Anchor.
 After the withdrawal, another message is prepared and executed which buys WHALE tokens with the withdrawn UST.

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]